Automatic-Ingest-Digital-Archives/SCALA/RODA/README.md

 1. AIP Version - The version of the IP at meemoo.
 2. Identifier - The organization's identifier in the meemoo repository.
-3. Synchronization AIP Status (On RODA)
+3. Synchronization AIP Status (On RODA / On meemoo)
 4. Last synchronization date into Meemoo (datetime stamp)
 5. Pruned (Yes / No)
 6. Archive status (None / On disk)